 ## What is energy planning?

-Energy planning is the act of assessing the ability of a local, national or system to provide dependable energy services under constantly changing conditions.
+Energy planning is the act of assessing the ability of a local, national or regional system to provide dependable energy services under constantly changing conditions.
 For example, variables such as the cost of materials and fuels, investment costs in technologies, demand levels and distribution requirements may all change.

 Drawing on the field of operations research, electricity planning applies advanced analytical methods and tools to make better decisions when faced with complex decisions.
 This process, however, must be done iteratively due to the fast transformations that can take place over a very limited time period.